What is a hernia?

 When to seek help

 While they can be uncomfortable, most hernias are not an emergency.
 One of the dangers of hernias, however, is that they can become “incarcerated” or “strangulated.”
-This is a scenario where a segment of your intestines has come through your hernia and becomes trapped.
+As explained above, this is a scenario where a segment of your intestines has come through your hernia and becomes trapped.
 This can cut off the blood flow to the intestines and requires emergency treatment.
 If you are experiencing any of the following symptoms you should seek immediate medical treatment:

 You have sharp, increasing pain at the hernia site, especially if it is accompanied by nausea or vomiting.